TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 Call `plant_engine.utils.clear_dataset_cache()` if you modify these environment variables while the application is running so changes are immediately reflected.
+Alternatively, call `plant_engine.utils.set_dataset_paths()` to programmatically override the search locations and refresh cached lookups at runtime.

 The datasets are snapshots compiled from public resources.
 They may be outdated or incomplete and should only be used as a starting point for your own research.